-Diversity & Inclusion in Clinical Trials
+Diversity and Inclusion in Clinical Trials

 Our health is a combination of physical and mental well-being, which is affected by our behavior, biology, environment, societal policies, and importantly, our lived experiences.
-The lived experiences of people in the U.S. vary based on their race and ethnicity, socioeconomic status (SES), geographic location, sexual orientation, gender identity, and other sociodemographic characteristics.
+The lived experiences of people in the United States vary based on their race and ethnicity, socioeconomic status (SES), geographic location, sexual orientation, gender identity, and other sociodemographic characteristics.

 Lived experiences also need to be understood in the context of the individual and structural social determinants of health.

-Similarly, negative experiences and exposures, such as pollution, violence, structural racism and discrimination, can negatively affect our health.
+Similarly, negative experiences and exposures, such as pollution, violence, and structural racism and discrimination, can negatively affect our health.

 Why Are Clinical Trials Important?